2023 Team Canada Application

 The membership fee goes towards the development of programs for athletes & coaches as well as promoting OCR in Canada.
 As a not for profit organization with a volunteer board, the fees are essential to running the organisation which allows us to bring accessible events like this one to you.

-Will Obstacle Sports Canada fund qualifying athletes to attend the World OCR Championships in Belgium?
+Will Obstacle Sports Canada fund qualifying athletes to attend the World OCR Championships in Costa Rica?

-Though we one day hope to support athlete’s travel costs to Belgium, we are not in a financial position to do so.
+Though we one day hope to support athlete’s travel costs to Costa Rica, we are not in a financial position to do so.

 What is Obstacle Sports Canada?